twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt09-14-the-murderers%zh.rst

 He couldn’t make it because death came early.
 Death was staying with him.
 I was staying at distance.
 Death always exists within us.
 It’s still not killing you yet.
 (Note: Henzada U Mya was a well-known and successful business man in Burma.
 He was well-known by many.

-Sayadaw met him in Yan-gon a month before this talk.
+Sayadaw met him in Rangoon (Yan-gon) a month before this talk.
 And Sayadaw was urging him for the practice.
 His reply was he couldn’t die yet.
 When he wanted to come, he couldn’t make it.)

 Contemplation of impermanence is killing the murderers.
 Every time seeing the five khandhas, contemplate as murderers and dukkha sacca.
 In the Rādha Sutta (SN.22.71 Rādhasuttaṃ), the Buddha asked us to do this even when the killer is holding his knife on our neck.